cnsoft/cocos2d-kamcord-ios/README.md

 `Upload to YouTube` lets the user upload the video to YouTube with a title and description.

-Lastly, `Share to Facebook` and `Share to Twitter` allow the user to share a link of the uploaded YouTube video on their social networks.
+Lastly, `Share on Facebook` and `Share on Twitter` allow the user to share a link of the uploaded YouTube video on their social networks.
 If the video has not been uploaded to YouTube yet, it will do that first and then present the user the Facebook/Twitter sharing dialogs.

 You as the developer can set default YouTube titles, descriptions, and keywords, and default Tweet messages via the following API calls: